tweag/python-monorepo-example/2018-08-22-capabilities-via.md

-And instead of providing monad transformers to be stacked the library provides composable `newtype` wrappers that allow you to express stategies by which GHC should derive instances for different capabilities for your application monad.
+And instead of providing monad transformers to be stacked the library provides composable `newtype` wrappers that allow you to express strategies by which GHC should derive instances for different capabilities for your application monad.

 For example you can derive `HasReader` from an mtl `MonadReader`